HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ```
 <a href="mailto:enquiries@example.com?subject=Enquiring about Red Widgets">enquiries@example.com</a>
 ```
 Would prefill an email with the specified email address and subject line.
-Helpful on mobile, but probably pretty relevant for desktop too.
+Helpful on mobile, but also relevant for desktop too.

 #### tel